In the Clear Moonlit Dusk

 In the Clear Moonlit Dusk (うるわしの宵の月, Uruwashi no Yoi no Tsuki) is a Japanese manga series written and illustrated by Mika Yamamori.
 It began serialization in Dessert in July 2020.
-As of May 2025, the series' individual chapters have been collected into nine volumes.
-An anime television series adaptation produced by East Fish Studio is set to premiere in January 2026.
+As of September 2026, the series' individual chapters have been collected into eleven volumes.
+An anime television series adaptation produced by East Fish Studio and Atelier Peuplier aired from January to March 2026.
+A live-action film adaptation is set to premiere in October 2026.

 Plot

 Yoi Takiguchi is a first-year high school student with a tall stature, deep voice, and a masculine appearance that often gets her mistaken for a handsome boy.
 At school, she is referred to as "Prince," and unintentionally earns the affection of some female schoolmates.
 Yoi seems to give up on changing this aspect of her life, as there isn't much she can do about her own appearance and other people's perception of her.

 However, Yoi's daily life changes suddenly when she meets Kohaku Ichimura.
-This boy is rumored to be very rich, and therefore is also called "Prince" by their schoolmates.
-Although he mistakes Yoi for a handsome boy just as many others have, he quickly gains interest in her.
+Besides his own incredibly good looks, this boy is rumored to be very rich, and therefore is also called "Prince" by their schoolmates; likewise being on the receiving end of many female students' affections.
+Although he mistakes Yoi for a handsome boy just as many others have, he quickly develops a crush on her.
 Not only does Kohaku make an effort to get closer to Yoi, but he seems to notice a side of her that others don't.

-After a series of interactions between the two, Kohaku offers Yoi an opportunity to try a dating him as a test.
-After this development, the story continues to follow these two "princes" as they slowly reveal more of their true selves to each other.
+After a series of interactions between the two, Kohaku offers Yoi an opportunity to try dating him as a test.
+Initially, she rejects him, but eventually she caves in and agrees, and after this development, the story continues to follow these two "princes" as they slowly reveal more of their true selves to each other.